DevInnovationLab/dil-lab-manual.github.io/README.md

 ## How to contribute

 To make a suggestion, create an [issue](https://github.com/DevInnovationLab/guides/issues).
-To make direct contributions, create a fork and make your edits to the `gh-pages` branch.
+To make direct contributions, create a fork, make your edits to the `gh-pages` branch, and open a pull request.